ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 ### Overview

-`doclet-validator` plugin is supposed to validate references and types in JSDoc comments.
+The `lib/validator/validator.js` plugin is supposed to validate references and check types in JSDoc comments.

 Note that the `@module` tag is required on top of each file to make the validation possible.
 Without that tag, the validator will complain about it with the message: `Memberof property should start with 'module:'`.